Rel1cx/eslint-react/packages/eslint-plugin/docs/rules/no-dangerously-set-innerhtml-with-children.md

 # no-dangerously-set-innerhtml-with-children

-💼 This rule is enabled in the following configs: 👍 `recommended`, 🔍 `recommended-type-checked`.
+💼 This rule is enabled in the 👍 `recommended` config.

 <!-- end auto-generated rule header -->